House of Representatives (Netherlands): Formation of governing coalition

 After all seats are allocated, a series of negotiations take place in order to form a government that, usually, commands a majority in the chamber.
 Since 2012, the House of Representatives appoints a "scout" to ask the major party leaders about prospective coalitions.
 On basis of the scout's interviews, the House of Representatives then appoints an informateur, who checks out possible coalitions, and a formateur, who leads negotiations.
 Before 2012, the informateur and formateur were appointed by the monarch.
 It typically takes a few months before the formateur is ready to accept a royal invitation to form a government and become prime minister.
 All cabinet members must resign from parliament, as the constitution does not allow a cabinet member to simultaneously hold a seat in the House of Representatives.

 Due to the nationwide party-list system and the low election threshold, a typical House of Representatives has ten or more parties represented.
 Such fragmentation makes it nearly impossible for one party to win the 76 seats needed for a majority in the House of Representatives.
 Since the current party-list proportional representation system was introduced in 1917, no party has approached the number of seats needed for an outright majority.
 This fragmentation also makes it almost prohibitively difficult to win enough seats to govern alone.
 The highest number of seats won by a single party since then has been 54 out of 150, by the CDA in 1986 and 1989.
 Between 1891 and 1897, the Liberal Union was the last party to have an absolute majority of seats in the House of Representatives.
 All Dutch cabinets since then have been coalitions of two or more parties.

 Meeting place

 Between 1815 and 1992, the House of Representatives was seated in the former ballroom of stadtholder William V in the Binnenhof.
 This room had first been used as a meeting chamber in 1796 by the National Assembly of the Batavian Republic.
 In 1992 it moved to the newly constructed expansion of the Binnenhof complex by Pi de Bruijn.
-This allowed more spacious seating arrangements, better public access and changed the layout from a classroom layout to a semi-circular layout.
+This allowed more spacious seating arrangements, better public access and changed the layout from a layout with classroom oriented benches to a semi-circular layout.
 During the renovations of the Binnenhof complex (starting 2021) the House temporarily moved a few hundred metres to the former building of the Ministry of Foreign Affairs at Bezuidenhoutseweg 67 where a temporary meeting room resembling the Binnenhof room.